-On the basis of extensive modelling carried out for the 2016 valuation exercise (see Section 4), Increases of 0%, 0% and 1% of pay over the three years from 1 April 2017, respectively, will apply to the Croydon Council Pool.
-The Council has also committed to not decreasing contributions after 1 April 2020.

-The stabilisation criteria and limits will be reviewed at the 31 March 2019 valuation, to take effect from 1 April 2020.
-However the Administering Authority reserves the right to review the stabilisation criteria and limits at any time before then, on the basis of membership and/or employer changes as described above.
+On the basis of extensive modelling carried out for the 2019 valuation exercise (see Section 4), Croydon Council's contributions will be kept at current 2019/20 levels in 2020/21 then reduced by 0.5% of pay per annum in 2021/22 and 2022/23, with future increases and decreases limited to 1.0% of pay per annum thereafter.
+This stabilisation criteria and limits will be reviewed at the next formal valuation.
+However, the Administering Authority reserves the right to review the stabilisation criteria and limits at any time before then, on the basis of membership and/or employer changes as described above.